cfpb/design-system/docs/pages/buttons.md

         variation_name: Button group
         variation_description: Buttons that are positioned together should be wrapped in a container with the `m-btn-group` class to properly space the buttons across screen sizes.
-Sometimes a button group will include a button styled as a button and a button styled as a link.
+Sometimes a button group will include both a button styled as a button and a button styled as a link.
         variation_code_snippet: |-
           <div class="m-btn-group">
            <button class="a-btn a-btn--secondary">{% include icons/left.svg %}